sds/lint-trappings/README.md

 # problem reported by the linter is assigned this severity.
 default_severity: error

+# If a linter raises an exception (which is always a bug), which severity to
+# report the error as.
+linter_exception_severity: error

 # Defines the list of extensions of files to include when recursively searching
 # under directory paths.
 This allows you to specify directories in your
 # `include`/`exclude` paths without needing the `**/*.ext` glob.